ralflorent/namefully-docs/versioned_docs/version-1.1.0/syntax.md

 ### `Fullname`

 If you wonder what's really happening under the hood when using `namefully`, then this JSON signature is its true secret (its core).
+If `namefully` was Google, then this JSON would've been the search engine.
+Weird analogy, hehe!
+But you get the point.

 ```ts
 import { Prefix, Firstname, Name, Lastname, Suffix } from 'namefully'